VladPosyniak/QuickNotification.js/README.md

 Quickstart
 --------

-First you have to connect the `Jquery`, and the script itself:
+First, you have to connect the `Jquery`, and the script itself:

 ```html
 <script src="js/jquery-3.0.0.min.js"></script>
 <script src="js/QuickNotification.js"></script>
 ```

-After you have connected the css style:
+After, you need to connect the CSS style:

 ```html
 <link rel="stylesheet" href="css/quick-notification.css">